Koenkk/zigbee2mqtt.io/docs/information/zigbee_network.md

 2018-5-28 20:39:46 INFO 0x00158d00018255df (0x00158d00018255df): ZNCZ02LM - Xiaomi Mi power plug ZigBee (Router)
 2018-5-28 20:39:46 INFO 0x00158d0001b79111 (0x00158d0001b79111): WSDCGQ01LM - Xiaomi MiJia temperature & humidity sensor (EndDevice)
 ```

-## Network size
-The [default CC2531 USB sniffer coordinator firmware](https://github.com/Koenkk/Z-Stack-firmware/blob/master/coordinator/Z-Stack_Home_1.2/bin) has a limit of 20 **direct** children.
-This means 1 coordinator + 20 end devices and 0 routers.

-However by adding routers to your network you can overcome the limit of 20 devices.
-This means that, e.g. a network of 1 coordinator, 4 routers and 50 end devices is possible.

-The number of childs that a router support differs per device!
-Therefore, the increased size of a network by adding a router is arbitrary.